“I see dance being used as communication between body and soul, to express what is too deep for words.” —Ruth St. Dennis

 The recent psychological literature, presented here, shows that dance can increase confidence, augment a feeling of connection with others, and on a neurological level, maintains healthy brain synapses (Varghese et al., 2003).

 Similarly, Harvard professor Amy Cuddy’s recent TED talk showed that simply posing in positions that convey confidence can increase levels of testosterone and decrease levels of cortisone.
-Cuddy reported that these lowered stress levels resulted in greater success in job interview.
+Cuddy reported that these lowered stress levels resulted in greater success in a job interview.

 My next question then became: if sitting or standing in a power pose for a mere three minutes can increase your confidence, how much could you achieve in a full hour of expressive dancing?